New Hampshire has joined the ranks of states with live and legal sports betting.

-The New Hampshire Lottery recently scored a selection of vendors to determine which would be most appropriate for New Hampshire’s purposes.
+Leading up to launch, the New Hampshire Lottery scored a selection of vendors to determine which would be most appropriate for New Hampshire’s purposes.

 DraftKings was the definitive frontrunner from that survey and lo and behold, was selected to be the first sports betting operator to make an appearance.
 The company, sporting black and green, scored highest for both its mobile and retail channels, and was second only to Intralot in the lottery channel.

 Other companies to score highly with the NH Lottery included sportsbook developer Kambi (which designed the DraftKings app, ironically) and the MGM/GVC joint venture Roar Digital.

 The most important thing to know about the launch is bettors can register for an account with their smartphones.

 Other states, notably Nevada, have mandated that customers cannot register for online sportsbook accounts through their phones or computers.
 Instead, they must visit one of the sportsbook’s locations to set up an account.

 Thankfully, the law in New Hampshire provides for the ability to sign up through one’s mobile device.